 Grow seeds in your house!
 You can find out how to grow each seed here, and then once they are growing, you can replant them in the dirt on your windowsill.
 You don’t need a garden to have fresh foliage in your home!

 Who remembers those shrinky dink makers?
 You can make them in your own home with hard plastic.
-Take a plastic plate, bowl, or cup and color on it with sharpie markers.
+Take a plastic plate, bowl, or cup and color on it with Sharpie markers.
 Bake on low in your oven.
-We did;t have the right plastic and just used a cheap plastic cup, and it still came out fine.
+We didn’t have the right plastic and just used a cheap plastic cup, and it still came out fine.
 You can hang them up or string them on a string for a fun necklace or window ornament.

 Make an “About Me” Book

-A fun art project that is also a learning activity.
+This is a fun art project that is also a learning activity.
 Have the kids make an about me book with each page illustrating something about themselves.
 You can use a template like this to make it a little bit easier.

 Make an Obstacle Course

 Create an indoor obstacle course with items you have in the house.
-Clear a biggish area of all random toys and then set up chairs and a table.
+Clear a big area of all random toys and then set up chairs and a table.
 Use pool noodles or jump ropes to make obstacles, and the kids go on the chairs and under the table.
 Use your imagination!